Karl Haushofer: Relationship with Nazi leaders

 and his son and grandson were imprisoned for two and a half months.

-Several authors have stressed the idea of contact between Haushofer and the Nazi establishment.
-These authors have expanded Haushofer's contact with Hitler to a close collaboration while Hitler was writing Mein Kampf and have portrayed him one of the "future Chancellor's many mentors".
-Suggestions include that Haushofer may have been a short-term student of Gurdjieff, that he had studied Zen Buddhism, and that he had been initiated at the hands of Tibetan lamas – although these notions are debated.
+Several authors have explored more obscure angles on the contact between Haushofer and the Nazi establishment.
+Suggestions such as Haushofer's connection to Gurdjieff's occultism, or that he had studied Zen Buddhism, or had been initiated at the hands of Tibetan lamas – are subject of debate.

 The influence of Haushofer on Nazi ideology is dramatized in the 1943 short documentary propaganda film, Plan for Destruction, which was nominated for an Academy Award.